SquareBracketAssociates/Booklet-Graphics/Chapters/graphicsfoundation/drawingBitmap.md

-# drawing with bitmap canvas
+## Drawing with bitmap canvas

 One can manage the Form pixel by pixel.
-However, you would quickly start to implement primitive to help drawing line, circles, elipses, border, and fill the geometric mesh you would have just created.
+However, you would quickly start to implement primitive to help draw lines, circles, ellipses, and border, and fill the geometric mesh you would have just created.

 Don't look any further, the problem has already been solved, with the Canvas object.
-In Pharo, it's more specifically a FormCanvas object, a Canvas that interact well  with a Form
+In Pharo, it's more specifically a FormCanvas object, a Canvas that interacts well  with a Form

 Here is the definition of Canvas from Pharo documentation:
 "*A canvas is a two-dimensional medium on which morphs are drawn in a device-independent manner.
 Canvases keep track of the origin and clipping rectangle, as well as the underlying drawing medium (such as a window, pixmap, or postscript script).*"

-## creating canvas
+### Creating a canvas

 ```smalltalk
 canvas := FormCanvas extent: 10@10.